 Upon completion of a preparatory lab, students will be able to start their externship training.
 The first 50 hours of externship will introduce them to their particular field.
-This involves, but is not limited to, obtaining a site, interviewing for a position, and starting the orientation process.
+This involves, but is not limited to, obtaining a site and interviewing for a position.
 The remaining 100 hours will include extended training on an extern site.
 It will involve applied hands-on skills from the knowledge obtained in the classroom.
 Proficiency skills are assessed and job placement and search implemented upon successful completion of externship.